The Spring 2024 offering of the course is archived here.

 Schedule

-1 Tues April 1 Overview, tokenization (Percy) Assignment 1 out
+1 Tues April 1 Overview, tokenization (Percy) lecture_01.py Assignment 1 out

-2 Thurs April 3 Pytorch, resource accounting (Percy)
+2 Thurs April 3 PyTorch, resource accounting (Percy) lecture_02.py

-5 Tues April 15 GPUs (Tatsu) Assignment 1 due
+5 Tues April 15 GPUs (Tatsu) lecture 5.pdf Assignment 1 due

 7 Tues April 22 Parallelism (Tatsu)